mandiant/flare-emu/README.md

 * `preEmuCallback` is a function you create that will be called before emulation for each target begins.
 You can implement some setup code here if needed.

 * `resetEmuMem` will cause `flare-emu` to reset the emulation memory before emulation of each target begins, defaults to `False`.

+`iterateAllPaths(target, targetCallback, preEmuCallback=None, callHook=None, instructionHook=None, hookData=None, resetEmuMem=False, hookApis=True, memAccessHook=None, maxPaths=MAXCODEPATHS, maxNodes=MAXNODESEARCH)` - For the function containing the address `target`, a separate emulation is performed for each discovered path through it, up to `maxPaths`.

+* `maxPaths` - the max number of paths through the function that will be searched for and emulated.
+Some of the more complex functions can cause the graph search function to take a very long time or never finish; tweak this parameter to meet your needs in a reasonable amount of time.

+* `maxNodes` - the max number of basic blocks that will be searched when finding paths through the target function.
+This is a safety measure to prevent unreasonable search times and hangs and likely does not need to be changed.

 `emulateBytes(bytes, registers=None, stack=None, baseAddress=0x400000, instructionHook=None, hookData=None)` - Writes the code contained in `bytes` to emulation memory at `baseAddress` if possible and emulates the instructions from the beginning to the end of `bytes`.